hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * 401 Unauthorized.
 This can mean that you are not authorized to perform an operation.
 However, it might also mean that your [authentication token](#using_tokens) has expired.
-You should attempt to get a new token by contacting the HP Cloud Identity Service (it's also worth, retrying failures on the HP Cloud Identity service.
+You should attempt to get a new token by contacting the HP Cloud Identity Service (it's also worth retrying failures on the HP Cloud Identity service).

 * 403 Forbidden.
 As with 401 Unauthorized, it is worth getting a new token before attempting to retry the operation.